gcuddy/portfolio/src/content/notes/2020-04-14-theatre-is-a-medium-of-metaphor.md

 ---
-title: Theatre is a medium of metaphor, film is a medium of relation
+title: 'Theatre is a medium of metaphor, film is a medium of relation'
 description: Understanding and approaching the differences between theatre and film.
 slug: theatreandfilm
+pubDate: '2020-04-14'
 ---

 Literalism is the great enemy of theatre.
 If I wanted to see something literal, I would go watch a period movie.